 The Definitive Guide to Disney’s FastPass+

-With the free eBook I also ask a question, I love to ask my readers what they’re excited about as well as what they feel like they’re still struggling with when planning their next Disney vacation.
+I love to ask my readers questions about what they’re excited about as well as what they feel like they’re still struggling with when planning their next Disney vacation.
 The thing that comes up the most?
+FastPass+

 When you’re planning your Disney vacation you’re thinking about all these things like getting the best deals on flights and theme park tickets.
 Once you’ve done all of that, you realize you haven’t actually decided what you’re going to do when you get there.
 That’s where FastPass+ will come in.